Can I claim medical expenses on my taxes?

 If you elect to itemize, you must use IRS Form 1040 to file your taxes and attach Schedule A.

-- On Schedule A, report the total medical expenses you paid during the year on line 1 and your adjusted gross income (from line 38 of your Form 1040) on line 2.
+On Schedule A, report the total medical expenses you paid during the year on line 1 and your adjusted gross income (from your Form 1040) on line 2.

-- If this amount, plus any other standard deductions you claim, is less than your standard deduction, you should not itemize.
+If this amount, plus any other itemized deductions you claim, is less than your standard deduction, you should not itemize.

 Brought to you by TurboTax.com